-We are excited to introduce the new 2020 – 2021 Cohort of Genetics & Genomics Scholars.
+This is the 2020 – 2021 Cohort of Genetics & Genomics Scholars, the first cohort of Scholars.
 These PhD students are from multidisciplinary fields and are participating in a first-year core curriculum that integrates foundational conceptual training in genetics and genome-scale techniques with big data analysis and professional development.

 I love being a part of a cohort of students from different fields, building a network with my fellow GG scholars, and having class together to discuss our perspectives on different topics in genetics.

 I was born and raised in Auburn, ME.
 I study mathematics at the University of Maine, where I will graduate with a BS.
 I am fascinated with mathematical epidemiology, or the use of mathematics to study the spread and control of infectious diseases.

 Crop Science | 2nd Year | PI – Jim Holland

 I was born in Albuquerque, NM and moved to Urbana, IL when I was five.
 I received my B.S. degree in Earth, Society, and Environmental Sustainability in 2016 and a M.S. degree in Plant Biology in 2019 from the University of Illinois.
 From 2013-2018, I competed as a varsity member of the Fighting Illini Cross Country and Track & Field team.
 I am presently pursuing a PhD in the Crop Science department in Dr. Jim Holland’s lab working on genomic selection for adaptation of tropical maize for temperate environments.

 Genetics | 2nd Year | PI – David Aylor